yashm012/nfl-data-summary-analysis/README.md

 ______________________________________________________________________________________________________________________________________________________
 The *merged-2022.csv* dataset contains key variables from both *272.csv* and *betting.csv* and was used for most if not all, visualizations in folder *viz*.

-note: the dataset from which *272.csv* was derived only includes data on the 2022 regular season; the remaining playoff data was added when merging with *betting.csv*
+note: the dataset from which *272.csv* was derived only includes data on the 2022 regular season; the remaining playoff data was imputed when merging with *betting.csv*

 note: when analyzing game spreads, you view it in the context of the favored team (see below)
 ______________________________________________________________________________________________________________________________________________________